Ensembl/plant-scripts/pangenes/README.md

 * https://github.com/gpertea/gffread
 * https://bedtools.readthedocs.io/en/latest/

-Assuming *bedtools* are installed in most settings, and that gcc & g++ compilers are available, the remaining dependencies can be installed on Ubuntu/Debian in folder bin/ with:
+Assuming *bedtools* are installed in most settings,and that gcc & g++ compilers are available, the remaining dependencies can be installed on Ubuntu/Debian in folder bin/ with:

     # does not require root privileges